 4. The pylons are described in Sect.3, Chap.2 and illustrated in Sect.2, Chap.2.
 They are bolted to the wings and are, therefore, not capable of being jettisoned.
-The pylons can, however, be removed and the holes in the wings, which are left exposed when removal is effected, sealed with the cover plates provided.
+The pylons can however, be removed and the holes in the wing which are left exposed when removal is effected are sealed with the cover plates provided.

-5. The inboard and outboard pylons contain an ejector release unit by which the fire bomb, or the practice carrier is attached to the pylon.
-These units are provided with a crutching device with which the store is finally tightened up against the sole plate of the pylon during loading.
-The units are electrically operated to jettison the store, in an emergency, during flight.
-For details of the release unit and practice carrier reference should be made to A.P.1664A.
+5. The inboard and outboard pylons carry an ejector release unit by which the fire bomb or the practice carrier is attached to the pylon.
+These units are provided with a crutch by which the store is finally tipped against the sole plate of the pylon during release.
+The units are electrically operated and the store, in an emergency, during details of the release unit and reference should be made to A.P.1664C, Vol.1.